capstone-kubernetes-aas/config/README.md

 For the service and deployment templates, multiple may be used by the user.

 Note that these service and deployment configs can be compiled into one yaml file, but I have so far separated them for ease of reading and use.

+Need to reformat documentation for legebilty as well as add config template, example, and documentation of pods.